llyx97/TempCompass/README.md

 - **Caption Generation**
 `python eval_captioning.py --video_llm video-llava`

-**Tip**: Except for *Caption Generation*, you can set `--disable_llm` when running the scripts, which will disable chatgpt-based evaluation (i.e., entirely rely on rule-based evaluation). **This is useful when you do not want to use ChatGPT API and your MLLM is good at following the instruction to generate answers of specific format.**
+**Tip**👉: Except for *Caption Generation*, you can set `--disable_llm` when running the scripts, which will disable chatgpt-based evaluation (i.e., entirely rely on rule-based evaluation). **This is useful when you do not want to use ChatGPT API and your MLLM is good at following the instruction to generate answers of specific format.**

 The results of each data point will be saved to `auto_eval_results/video-llava/<task_type>.json` and the overall results on each temporal aspect will be printed out as follows:
 ```